 As I was driving up the narrow, winding roads, the sun was bathing the rugged hillsides in soft, orange light.
 The valley behind me stretched out for miles, it looked like a painting!
 I made it to the Cathedral Peaks trailhead at dusk and headed in for a quick, one mile hike.

 It was a bit creepy up there, all alone.
 No noise, no people, quickly fading light.
 At one point I thought I saw someone staring down at me from one of the spires.
 Turns out it was just a tree.
 Feeling out of place, I turned on my headlamp and started the hike back down.
 The light created an amazing show!
 The ground was covered in quartz crystals, which shimmered below my feet!
 It was like walking through the galaxy, with millions of stars shimmering around me.

 All I had left to do now was drive back to my new friends' house.
 There was no one else on the roads, which was a welcome relief from the hordes of bikers.
 I stopped at a few spots for some photos, including the Needle's Eye.

 My time in South Dakota is nearing the end, I plan to leave Hill City today and head for Wyoming.
-Soon the moon will be below the horizon, allowing me to capture some amazing Milky Way photos.
-I'll probably explore Yellowstone while I'm at it, and then head down to the Wind River Range for the Solar Eclipse.
+I'll probably head over to Yellowstone first, and then drive down to the Wind River Range for the Solar Eclipse.